Michel Temer: Polls

 In an Ibope survey in September 2016, after approximately a month of President Temer's administration, 39% of Brazilians rated his administration "bad or terrible", while 14% considered it "great or good".
 2,002 people were heard between 20 and 25 September, and the margin of error was two percentage points.

 A poll by Datafolha in June 2018 showed 82% of Brazilians rating his administration "bad or very bad", the most of any president since the Brazilian transition to democracy.

 Personal life

-Raised by Maronite parents, Temer considers himself a Roman Catholic.
+Raised by Maronite parents, Temer identifies as a Catholic.

 Temer and his first wife Maria Célia Toledo had three daughters: Luciana (1969), Maristela (1972), and Clarissa (1974).

 Temer is also father to Eduardo (born in 1999 in London) with journalist Érica Ferraz.

 In 2002, Temer met Marcela Tedeschi (born 1983), who was attending the annual political convention of the Brazilian Democratic Movement Party (PMDB) with her uncle Geraldo, a Paulínia municipal employee.
 They married on 26 July 2003, in a small ceremony.
 In 2009, Marcela graduated with a law degree from Fadisp, a private school in São Paulo.
 In an interview, Marcela said she never took the licensing exam because of the birth of the couple's son Michel, also known by his nickname "Michelzinho".